Regulation B5: Fitness to Practise

 1.3 This regulation does apply to you if you are studying an intercalated degree.

-1.4 If your programme of study is subject to this Regulation, this will be stated in your programme’s Programme Regulations.
-It is your responsibility to be familiar with the requirements of the relevant PSRB to your programme both in terms of health and conduct.
+1.4 If you are subject to this regulation it is your responsibility to be familiar with the requirements of the relevant PSRB to your programme both in terms of health and conduct.

 1.5 If you are the subject of alleged or proven academic misconduct (Regulation D4) or a disciplinary offence (Regulation B1), your Head of School will be informed and may decide to refer you to the School Health and Conduct Committee or directly to the University Fitness to Practise Committee.